GoldsNow/picoCTF-platform/README.md

 picoCTF-platform
 ============================

+The latest code is at https://github.com/picoCTF/picoCTF.
+This repo is no longer maintained.

 The picoCTF-platform is the infrastructure which is used to run [picoCTF](https://picoctf.com/).
 The platform is designed to be easily adapted to other CTF or programming competitions.

 Additional documentation can be found on the [wiki](https://github.com/picoCTF/picoCTF-platform/wiki).